wahayb/STAT315_Final_Project/README.md

 Run the following command without the quotation marks in order to build the image and make it available “docker build -t project: 0.0.1 .”
 ### Step 2: Accessing the Notebook
-Start the container by running the following command in the Terminal or PowerShell without the quotation marks with ensuring that X is the correct file path “docker run -v X :/home/notebooks -p 8888:888 - -name pynb_devcontainer_new project: 0.0.1”
+Start the container by running the following command in the Terminal or PowerShell without the quotation marks with ensuring that X is the correct file path “docker run -v X :/home/notebooks -p 8888:888 - -name pynb_devcontainer_new project:0.0.1”

 After running the code, scroll to find an URL and copy paste it into a web browser window.